sciguy1121/Community-Mod-1/Ideas.md

 Goloms or Gnomes - Do stuff for you (like in TC3) just you can make them do whatever (maybe program with silicon chips)?

-Robot/RobotAI - Craftable Robot that you place like a spawn egg to spawn a robot.
-The robot will then kill things for you :)

 Make the concrete alloy furnace a multiblock made of concrete

 Rubber tree - A tree that is common and when you take it down it will drop 1-5 rubber and 1 rubber wood.
 Rubber will be used for items such as insulated